 Thanksgiving comes before you know it and I want to show you how to prepare Thanksgiving dinner without the stress.
 With these tips and recipes, you can now sit with your loved ones and enjoy the day knowing you have planned everything to the last detail.

-Use this timeline to create your Thanksgiving Menu Planner and receive our thanksgiving-planner Printable for free.
+Use this timeline to create your Thanksgiving Menu and order your 10-Page Thanksgiving-planner today.

 There are lots of things to plan, things to buy, dishes to wash, write out the menu and maybe you are even expecting overnight guests.
 I like to make family-friendly food recipes, and then make a few special recipes that I might find on Pinterest.

 I like to keep track of what worked and what didn’t work each year.
 By doing so, it makes each new Thanksgiving run more smoothly.

 Sometimes I find a new recipe that I prefer so I switch it up.
 I always like to add a new dessert also.

 Using this timeline will keep everything in bite-size pieces that you can do with little to no stress.
 I also created a 50 Things to be Grateful For journal page that you can print out for all your guests to take home or even fill out during their visit as a keepsake to your Thanksgiving.